makselab/PufferLib_kcore/README.md

 The goal of this fork is to **extend the functionality** of PufferAI in order to:

-> **Enable collapsing of the policy network for certain games using fiber symmetries.**
+> **Enable collapsing of the policy network for certain games using fibration symmetries and perform symmetry breaking.**

-This allows more efficient training and inference by taking advantage of symmetries in the game state and action space, which can reduce redundancy in policy outputs.
+This enables more efficient training and inference by leveraging symmetries in the game state and action space, thereby reducing redundancy in policy outputs and improving performance.

 ## 🔄 Differences from Upstream

 - Introduced support for **fiber symmetry-based policy collapsing**.
 - Modified architecture components to allow group-invariant transformations.
-- Custom preprocessing pipeline adjustments to accommodate the symmetry reductions.
+- Custom preprocessing pipeline adjustments to accommodate the symmetry reductions and symmetry breaking.

-> **Note:** These changes are experimental and tailored to research.

 In order to reproduce the collapsed results, follow the instructions in the file: model_collapsing_guide.MD

-The full documentation is hosted at [puffer.ai](https://puffer.ai "PufferLib Documentation"). @jsuarez5341 on [Discord](https://discord.gg/puffer) for support -- post here before opening issues.
+The full documentation of the underlying games is hosted at [puffer.ai](https://puffer.ai "PufferLib Documentation"). @jsuarez5341 on [Discord](https://discord.gg/puffer) for support -- post here before opening issues.